Intercultural Business Communication MSc

 Overview

-This course will give you a solid understanding of intercultural business communication and a range of issues related to cross-cultural business.
-You’ll be well prepared for a career in international tourism, commerce or marketing.
+If you are interested in mastering the complexities of intercultural business communication?
+This course offers a solid understanding of intercultural business communication and addresses a range of issues related to cross-cultural business.
+By studying communication in intercultural and cross-cultural business contexts, you’ll be well prepared for a career in international tourism, commerce, or marketing.

 People talking at a conference, whilst standing in two rows opposite each other